 Larval hostplants.
 Unknown, but the related R. floralis from northern India has been recorded from Acer campbelli (Aceraceae) (Fellowes-Manson, 1906).

-So far, only known from northern Thailand (Chiang Mai area, 1700-2500m) and northern Vietnam (Sa Pa, Lao Cai Province).
+The extreme south of China as well as northern Thailand (Chiang Mai area, 1700-2500m) and northern Vietnam (Sa Pa, Lao Cai Province).